appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/add-new-tickets.md

 ## Create add ticket query

-You have to create an insert query to add the data entered in the form into the database.
+You have to create an insert query to add the data entered in the Form into the database.

 1. Select the **Explorer** tab on the *Entity Explorer* to the screen's left.